 The format of the data to be transferred is composed of various factors such as data bit length, parity on/off, parity type, address bits and the number of stop bits.
-These factors are determined by the setup of various bits within the UCR1 register.
-The BNO bit controls the number of data bits which can be set to either 8 or 9, the PRT bit controls the choice of odd or even parity, the PREN bit controls the parity on/off function and the STOPS bit decides whether one or two stop bits are to be used.
+These factors are determined by the setup of various bits within the UCR1 and UCR2 registers.
+The BNO bit controls the number of data bits which can be set to either 8 or 9, the PRT1~PRT0 bits control the choice of odd, even, mark or space parity, the PREN bit controls the parity on/off function and the STOPS bit decides whether one or two stop bits are to be used for the receiver, while the transmitter always uses two stop bits.
 The following table shows various formats for data transmission.
 The address bit, which is the MSB of the data byte, identifies the frame as an address character or data if the address detect function is enabled.
-The number of stop bits, which can be either one or two, is independent of the data length and is only used for the transmitter.
-There is only one stop bit for the receiver.
+The number of stop bits, which can be either one or two, is independent of the data length and is only configurable for the receiver.
+The transmitter uses two stop bits.

 Start Bit Data Bits Address Bit Parity Bit Stop Bit

-Example of 8- bit Data Forma ats
+Example of 8 3-bit Data For mats

-1 8 0 0 1
+1 8 0 0 1 or 2

-1 7 0 1 1
+1 7 0 1 1 or 2

-1 7 1 0 1
+1 7 1 0 1 or 2

-Example of 9- bit Data Forma ats
+Example of 9 9-bit Data For mats

-1 9 0 0 1
+1 9 0 0 1 or 2

-1 8 0 1 1
+1 8 0 1 1 or 2

-1 8 1 0 1
+1 8 1 0 1 or 2